Gul Panag

-Gulkirat Kaur Panag (born 3 January 1979) is an Indian actress, voice actress, and model.
+Gulkirat Kaur "Gul" Panag (born 3 January 1979) is an Indian actress, voice actress, model and politician.
 She was crowned Femina Miss India Universe 1999 and represented India at Miss Universe 1999.

 She began her career in Hindi films with the 2003 film Dhoop directed by Nagesh Kukunoor and since then, she has starred in several films like Jurm along with the TV series Kashmeer.

 Her films include Dor, Dhoop, Manorama Six Feet Under, Hello, Straight, and Ab Tak Chhappan 2.

 She played a commoner, fighting hard to save her husband from going to the gallows, in the 2006 Nagesh Kukunoor film, Dor.
 In 2008, she acted in the films Hello and Summer 2007.
 In 2009, she appeared in the movie Straight.
 She featured in Rann in a role attempting to stop her boyfriend from doing the right thing.
 Panag appeared on the front page of Maxim with whom she did a photo shoot in September 2008.
 She debuted in Punjabi movies with Sarsa.
 She was the Aam Aadmi Party candidate from Chandigarh for 2014 Lok Sabha Elections.